BestTimesToVisit.com Logo

 Frequently Asked Questions

-Beyond the usual pho and banh mi, what's a must-try local dish that most tourists miss?
+Beyond the usual pho and banh mi, what's a must-try local dish that tourists often miss?

-What's a common local custom I should be aware of to show respect when visiting temples or pagodas?
+Are there any specific etiquette tips I should be aware of when visiting temples or pagodas?

 What is the cheapest month to visit Hanoi, Vietnam?